-An undergraduate course in introductory psychology:

-8 J 1-3

-PSYC UN1001 The Science of Psychology

-A course in statistics such as one of the following:

-PSYC UN1610 Introductory Statistics for

-Behavioral Scientists

-PSYC UN1660 Advanced Statistical Inference

-STAT UN1001 INTRO TO STATISTICAL

-REASONING

-STAT UN1101 Introduction to Statistics

-STAT UN1201 Calculus-Based Introduction to

-Statistics

-A laboratory course in research methods such as one of the following:

-PSYC UN1420 RESEARCH METHODS - HUMAN BEHAVIOR PSYC UN1450 RESEARCH METHODS - SOCIAL COGNITION # EMOTION PSYC UN1455 RESEARCH METHODS: SOCIAL/PERSONALITY PSYC UN1490 RESEARCH METHODS - COGNITION/DECISION MAKING
+An undergraduate course in introductory psychology: PSYC UN1001 The Science of Psychology A course in statistics such as one of the following: PSYC UN1610 Introductory Statistics for Behavioral Scientists PSYC UN1660 Advanced Statistical Inference STAT UN1001 INTRO TO STATISTICAL REASONING STAT UN1101 Introduction to Statistics STAT UN1201 Calculus-Based Introduction to Statistics A laboratory course in rest following: search methods such as one of the PSYC UN1420 RESEARCH METHODS - HUMAN BEHAVIOR PSYC UN1450 RESEARCH METHODS - SOCIAL COGNITION # EMOTION PSYC UN1455 RESEARCH METHODS: SOCIAL/PERSONALITY PSYC UN1490 RESEARCH METHODS - COGNITION/DECISION MAKING

 Students should also take a variety of more advanced undergraduate courses and seminars.
-Students interested in PhD programs in any area of psychology are very strongly encouraged to participate in a research lab and enroll in PSYC UN3950 Supervised Individual Research.
-Students are also encouraged to apply for the Psychology Honors Program at the end of their sophomore year.
+Students interested in PhD programs in any area of psychology are very strongly encouraged to participate in a research lab and may wish to enroll in PSYC UN3950 Supervised Individual Research.
+Students are also encouraged to apply for the Senior Thesis Research Intensive program in the early fall of their junior year.

 Students interested in clinical psychology should obtain experience working in a community service program in addition to supervised individual research experience.
 Students should consult the department's pre-clinical adviser, Prof. E'mett McCaskill, and attend the department's pre-clinical advising events for more information.
 Additional resources to help prepare students for graduate study in psychology, and for careers in clinical psychology, are available on the Department of Psychology's website.
+Students may also sign-up for the preclinical advising listserv to receive emails about events and relevant information.